arrdix/responsive-navbar-and-sidebar/README.md

-# responsive-navbar-and-sidebar
+# Responsive Navbar & Sidebar

-Simple responsive navbar and sidebar built using JavaScript, CSS & HTML.
+A responsive navbar and sidebar adapt to the screen size and include buttons to hide and show the navigation bar.